Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Conclusions

 \item The redshift evolution of merger chirp mass is strongly dependent on the seed formation model as well.
 The continued seeding across all redshifts in the original simulation results in a roughly redshift-independent distribution of chirp masses.
 In contrast, the lack of low-redshift seed formation in our DCBH model results in a typical chirp mass that strongly increases with time, reaching $\sim 10^8\, \rm{M}_{\rm \odot}$ at low-$z$, compared to $\sim 10^{6.5}\, M_{\rm \odot}$ in the original Illustris simulation.

 \end{itemize}

 In summary, this work demonstrates that seed formation mechanisms can have significant impact on black hole populations across all mass and redshift ranges.
 We have shown that differing seed models, including a more physically-motivated mechanism for seeding black holes in cosmological simulations based on the direct collapse scenario, are capable of broadly matching current observations across all redshifts.
 However, different seeding models have distinct predictions for higher redshift and lower mass black holes, which upcoming surveys such as JWST and Athena may be able to constrain.
-Perhaps most significantly, we have shown that seeding models have a strong effect on black hole merger rates, particularly at low redshift and high mass ratios, such that upcoming gravitational wave detections [e.g. LISA \citep{AmaroSeoane2017} and the International Pulsar Timing Array \citep{Verbiest2016}] may be able to differentiate between seed formation pathways for supermassive black holes.
+Perhaps most significantly, we have shown that seeding models have a strong effect on black hole merger rates, particularly at low redshift and high mass ratios, such that upcoming gravitational wave detections [e.g. LISA \citep{AmaroSeoane2017}, International Pulsar Timing Array \citep{Verbiest2016}, European Pulsar Timing Array \citep{Desvignes2016}, Parkes Pulsar Timing Array \citep{Reardon2016}, and NANOGrav \citep{Arzoumanian2018}] may be able to differentiate between seed formation pathways for supermassive black holes.